-Monitoring the safety of ketamine in treatment-resistant depression-Ketamine is newly recognised as a rapidly acting antidepressant which works in a different way to conventional antidepressants.
+Monitoring the safety of ketamine in treatment-resistant depression-Case Study 12 November 2020 by Gurpreet Sarai Ketamine is newly recognised as a rapidly acting antidepressant which works in a different way to conventional antidepressants.
 The Ketamine Clinic at Oxford Health NHS Foundation Trust provides treatment for people with depression who have not responded to other treatments.
 Here, Ketamine is used either intravenously, intramuscularly or orally.
-Although ketamine is not licensed as an antidepressant in the UK,… Read More
+Although ketamine is… Read More

 Putting online consultation at the heart of the teaching curriculum-University of Leicester’s Medical School is putting online consultation at the heart of its teaching curriculum for first-year medical students – a first for any university in the UK.
 Since 2014, the University’s Department of Medical Education has been teaching all its first-year students how to hold online consultations using Patients Know Best, the world’s first fully patient-controlled online medical… Read More